tmgreensolutions/php-geobuf/README.md

 composer run fix # lint source files and fix the problems composer run test # execute all tests
 ```

+If the PR is about the Encoder or Decoder, please add a test JSON to the `tests/geojson` folder.
+The test suite will automatically pick it up and test it when executed.

 ## Background: Proto compilation